razage/fabula-ultima-unofficial/README.md

 In order to install this system, you will need to download this repository as a zip file and extract it to your foundry/systems folder.
 Alternatively, you can use the url `https://raw.githubusercontent.com/razage/fabula-ultima-unofficial/master/system.json` in the "Manifest URL" field when you click "Install System"

+### Note for Beta Users

+If you happened to use this system while I had a beta branch and you were using that, you will have to recreate your world.
+It is pulling updates from the wrong place, and it won't work anymore.
+I will never do this again so it shouldn't be a problem going forward.
+You should be able to export anything that you made and reimport it when you create your new world.

 ### Recommended Modules

 I've added a few modules that will make running this game _much_ easier.
 They are not required to operate, so I made them recommended.
 Here's my reasoning for each.